Balmoral Castle: Death of Queen Elizabeth II

 Queen Elizabeth II had been at the castle since July 2022 for her annual summer holiday and had been receiving medical care there.
-In a break with tradition, Balmoral Castle, rather than Buckingham Palace, was the site of the appointment of British Prime Minister Liz Truss on 6 September 2022, due to concerns regarding the Queen's mobility issues.
-Elizabeth died at Balmoral at 15:10 BST on 8 September 2022 at the age of 96.
+In a break with tradition, Balmoral Castle, rather than Buckingham Palace, was the location of the appointment of British Prime Minister Liz Truss on 6 September 2022, due to concerns regarding the Queen's mobility issues.
+Elizabeth died at Balmoral two days later at the age of 96.
 She was the first monarch to die at Balmoral, and this was the first time a monarch had died in Scotland since James V died in 1542 at Falkland Palace.
-The Queen's coffin laid in repose in the ballroom of the castle for three days, to allow the Royal Family, estate staff and neighbours to pay their respects.
+The Queen's coffin lay in repose in the ballroom of the castle for three days, to allow the Royal Family, estate staff and neighbours to pay their respects.
 On 11 September, the coffin was transported to the Palace of Holyroodhouse in Edinburgh for the start of the state funeral proceedings.